Xenofono/js-frameworks-course/README.md

 //ändra cursor -klar
 //går att spamma för att ändra färger fram och tillbaka -klar
 //extra poäng om du snabbklickar -klar
 // på sista Can't perform a React state update on an unmounted component.
 This is a no-op, but it indicates a memory leak in your application.
-To fix, cancel all subscriptions and asynchronous tasks in a useEffect cleanup function.
+To fix, cancel all subscriptions and asynchronous tasks in a useEffect cleanup function. - klar

 //ändra mobillayout i landscape
 //disable zoom